-When we start our full summer weeks of camp we will accept campers ages 6-16 years old.
-During our family weekend camps we accept campers of all ages!
+For our qualifying campers we accept campers ages 6-16 years old.
+During our family weekend camps we accept adult campers and siblings of all ages!

 How do I apply for a Family Weekend Camp?

 Check out the “Who We Serve” page of our website, and click the red “Apply” button at the bottom!
-Applications are up and ready for our IL and IA weekends, and we operate on a first come first serve basis.
+Applications are up and ready for our 2021 IA weekend, but due to COVID we have to hold off on our IL camp for the time being.
+We operate on a first come first serve basis.

 How is Camp Bangarang funded?

 The majority of our funding comes from individual donors.
 We hold several fundraising events throughout the year and receive grants from companies and philanthropic groups.

 We serve all sorts of chronic and life threatening illnesses including but not limited to, cancer, sickle cell anemia, hemophilia, muscular dystrophy, cystic fibrosis, Crohn’s disease, congenital heart disease, diabetes, and more…

 We work hard to provide a fun, empowering and completely free camp experience for children with chronic and life threatening illnesses and their families from all across the Midwest.